vvv-school/assignment_collatz-conjecture/README.md

 conjecture** or, alternatively, **Half-or-Triple-Plus-One** (HOTPO).

-Learn on [Wikipedia](https://en.wikipedia.org/wiki/Collatz_conjecture) what trajectories are all about and how you can compute them for each given natural n, supposedly ending up always in **1**.
+Learn on [Wikipedia](https://en.wikipedia.org/wiki/Collatz_conjecture) what trajectories are all about and how you can compute them for each given natural N, supposedly ending up always in **1**.

 # Assignment